ProzorroUKR/openprocurement.api/docs/source/centralized-procurements/index.rst

 Create tender with several buyers, each `item` should be assigned to related `buyer` using `relatedBuyer` field :

-.. include:: ../contracting/http/create-multiple-buyers-tender.http
+.. http:example:: ../contracting/http/create-multiple-buyers-tender.http
     :code:

 Move forward as usual, activate award:

-.. include:: ../contracting/http/set-active-award.http
+.. http:example:: ../contracting/http/set-active-award.http
     :code:

 After activating award system is creating such amount of contracts that corresponds to the amount of buyers

-.. include:: ../contracting/http/get-multi-contracts.http
+.. http:example:: ../contracting/http/get-multi-contracts.http
     :code:

 Update Amount.Value of each contract considering the sum of product of Unit.Value by Quantity for each item in contract.

-.. include:: ../contracting/http/patch-1st-contract-value.http
+.. http:example:: ../contracting/http/patch-1st-contract-value.http
     :code:

-.. include:: ../contracting/http/patch-2nd-contract-value.http
+.. http:example:: ../contracting/http/patch-2nd-contract-value.http
     :code:

 You can activate or terminate each contract as usual.